truemagic-coder/solana-agent/README.md

 - Automatic scheduling of learning tasks for high-priority issues
 - System-wide trend analysis to track collective improvement

+### 🎯 **Unified Mission Framework**
+- Define organization-wide values, goals, and operating principles
+- Automatically applied to all agents in the swarm
+- Visually distinct formatting for clarity and emphasis
+- Consistent decision-making aligned with organizational priorities
+- Individual agent specializations work within the directive framework

 ## Privacy and Collective Memory

 Solana Agent's collective memory system is designed with privacy in mind: